-Email Pitch is still the king of communication in business.
+The email pitch is still the king of communication in business.
 But getting your content in front of media outlets and influencers is tough.
 Not only does it have to appear to your target audience, be of a certain level of quality and be ready at the right time, but it’s also got to be picked up by the right person.
-When it comes to pitching your content via email to journalists, there’s a direct dependence between the authority of a journalist that you hope to cooperate with and the number of emails they’ll get in their inbox every day.
+When it comes to pitching your content via email to journalists, there’s a direct dependence between the authority of a journalist whom you hope to cooperate with and the number of emails they’ll get in their inbox every day.
 With that in mind, it’s definitely worth learning how to make your email stand out from the crowd.
 So let’s find out these simple tips for writing an effective email pitch.

 Have you ever thought about special tricks to make reporters read and publish your news stories?

 Everyone knows that it’s rather difficult to get your press release noticed by the media and break through the wall of disregard.
 But if you know some inside hooks, you can turn the corner.
 In our previously published post, we reviewed the most common ways to find email addresses of journalists and send your press release to the right hands.

 In today’s blog entry, we are going to flesh out the most effective pitches’ suggestions to attract the media’s attention and get some assurance that your press release will come out.